Mechanical Engineering - BEng (Hons) / MEng

 At this level, you will be expected to work independently but you will receive additional one-to-one support from your supervisor, who will be familiar with your chosen topic area.
 As you progress on the module, extra support will be available and this may take the form of group seminars, workshops and online materials that will help to develop your project.

-In order to complete this programme a student must successfully complete all the following CORE modules (totalling 120 credits):
+If you choose to continue onto the MEng, you will need to successfully complete all of the following CORE modules (totalling 120 credits):

 The purpose of the module is to enable you to undertake a sustained, in-depth and research-informed group project exploring an area that is of personal interest to you.
 In agreement with your supervisor, your group will decide upon your topic which will take the form of a practical outcome (artefact) with accompanying contextual material.
 The main consideration when choosing your group’s topic is that it must be aligned to the programme you are studying, and you should consider the relevance of this topic to your future academic or professional development.